-- Employees may take partner's leave if they are the spouse or partner of the primary carer in respect of a child, and they have worked for the same employer continuously for at least an average of ten hours a week in the sixth or 12 months immediately before the expected date of delivery.
+- Employees may take partner's leave if they are the spouse or partner of the primary carer of a child, and they have worked for the same employer continuously for at least an average of ten hours a week in the six or 12 months immediately before the expected date of delivery.
 If they have met the hours test, in the six months immediately before the baby's expected due date, they are eligible for one week of leave.
-A spouse/partner who meets the hours' requirements and has worked for the same employer for 12 or more months continuously is entitled to two weeks leave. - Self-employed workers, who have been self-employed for a minimum of ten hours a week, in the six or 12 months immediately before the expected date of delivery.
+A spouse/partner who meets the hours requirement, and has worked for the same employer for 12 or more months continuously, is entitled to two weeks' leave. - Self-employed workers, who have been self-employed for a minimum of ten hours per week, in the six or 12 months immediately before the expected date of delivery, are eligible. - Same-sex parents are eligible.